 In this blog, we explore how longer commute times impact your insurance, alternative methods of travel, and statistics around commuting that will surprise you!

 Approximately 15.4 million Canadians commute to work, with 11.5 of these commuters driving.
 This is a lot of cars and traffic on the roads each day.
 Where you live has a huge impact on your daily commute.
-Based on the data from the Future of Work Survey, here are the average one way commute times in large Canadian cities according to the 2016 StatsCan survey :
+Based on the data from the Future of Work Survey, here are the average one-way commute times in large Canadian cities according to the 2016 StatsCan survey :

 How do these numbers compare to commute time in U.S. cities?
-You may be surprised to see some of the biggest cities in the States have lower commute times than Canada.
+You may be surprised to see that some of the biggest cities in the States have lower commute times than Canada.

 State | Average commute time (in minutes) |